Goldinteractive/Sackmesser/README.md

 ### v0.2.0
   * removed: useless ie conditionals from the templates
   * removed: grunt-processhtml using always grunt-usemin instead
+  * removed: the `assets/scss/inlucde/animations` folder, we have rever used them
   * added: ``assets/shared-variables.json`` that is used in the scss files and it could be also loaded into the javascript files
   * added: grunt-filerev to uncache the resource on every new project deployment
   * updated: README.md